Coffee is one of the most popular drinks in the world.

-So the bottom line, from my research, drinking coffee in moderation may actually have some health benefits has long as you select organic coffee and don’t go overboard.
+So the bottom line, from my research, drinking coffee in moderation may actually have some health benefits as long as you select organic coffee and don’t go overboard.

 Of course, if your doctor suggests you stay off coffee, I would follow his advice.

 I’ve tried many different brands of organic coffee.
-If I’m out of my favorite brand I may pick up Newman’s Own or Green Mountain at the grocery store.
+If I’m out of my favorite brand I may pick up Newman’s Own or Green Mountain at the grocery store or Amazon.

 My favorite brand and what I usually stock up on is Isagenix.

 I like Isagenix brand because it is low acid and free of mycotoxins plus it is infused with green tea and coconut oil.